AED's in the News

 After a vast construction project, new subway lines were officially opened in Warsaw, Poland, this weekend.
 These state-of-the art stations will provide inhabitants and visitors of Warsaw with modern, quick and safe travel through the city.
 In cooperation with our partner Max Harter, the new stations were equipped with life saving defibrillators, safely stored in our distinctive cabinets.

-We thank our Polish partner Max Harter for their smooth cooperation and are happy to have provided inhabitants and visitors of Warsaw with a heart-safe subway!
-Szczęśliwej podróży.
+We thank our Polish partner Max Harter for their smooth cooperation and are happy to

 Another paramedic goalie credited with saving life at hockey game